 We also do specific movie times.
 Usually on the weekends when he gets to stay up a little later than usual, we will put on a family movie.
 We make this a big event for him to look forward to.
 That way he knows that movies and TV time are a bonus and he doesn’t think he is entitled to watching TV and movies every day.

-If you are limiting your kids screen time, that means they will have time to do other things, and I think that is where parents, struggle.
+If you are limiting TV time, that means your toddler will have time to do other things, and I think that is where parents, struggle.
 They don’t know what to do with their kids and they don’t let them get bored.

 You can balance this by coming up with a list of activities so that you always have ideas.
 I made a lit of nonscreen activities for my son, so that I have ideas to choose from instead of turning on the television.